omicsEye/omeClust/README.md

 (resolution score) based on their influences in clustering.
 The similarity of features within each cluster can be different (different resolution).
-Resolution of similarity score takes to account not only similarity between measurements and also the structure in a hierarchical structure of data and number of features which group together.
+Resolution of similarity score takes to account not only the similarity between measurements and also the structure in a hierarchical structure of data and number of features that group together.

 ---